ozansulukpinar/WhereAmI/README.md

 An open-source API, Free IP Geolocation API, is used in the project.

-All image data get from an open-source Github project which was developed by Hampus Joakim Borgos.
+All image data get from an open-source Github project which was developed by @hampusborgos.

 # API Documentation
 https://freegeoip.app/